thomaswilburn/itc298-materials/readme.rst

 Students must own a computer on which they can install software, and have a working Internet connection.
 This course will use `Node.js <https://nodejs.org>`__ extensively, and a syntax-highlighting editor like `Atom <http://atom.io>`__ or `Sublime Text <http://sublimetext.com>`__ is highly recommended.
 A GitHub account is required for the class, and use of the GitHub client for `Windows <http://windows.github.com>`__ or `Mac <http://mac.github.com>`__ would be a good idea.

 There is no required textbook for this course.
 Class materials will be posted to this repo, including links to documentation for the week's lecture and example source code.
+Recordings are available of each lecture `here <https://github.com/thomaswilburn/itc298-materials/tree/master/recordings.rst>`__.

 Course outline
 --------------

 1. `Intro to Node <https://github.com/thomaswilburn/itc298-materials/tree/master/intro_to_node>`__ - modules, NPM, and callbacks
 2. `Managing Node complexity <https://github.com/thomaswilburn/itc298-materials/tree/master/async>`__ - async, events, and closures
-3. Functional programming - Array.forEach, async.each, and Function.apply
+3. `Functional programming <https://github.com/thomaswilburn/itc298-materials/tree/master/functional>`__ - Array.forEach, async.each, and Function.apply
 4. `Intro to HapiJS <https://github.com/thomaswilburn/itc298-materials/tree/master/intro_to_hapi>`__ - routes, responses, and configuration
 5. HapiJS page basics - templating and form handling
 6. HapiJS special topics - authentication and sessions